hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 If you can understand real images, you can understand basic line drawings
 =====

-[One influential philosophical theory](https://en.wikipedia.org/wiki/Languages_of_Art) holds that all artist styles are learned from our cultures and upbringings.
+[One influential philosophical theory](https://en.wikipedia.org/wiki/Languages_of_Art) holds that all artistic styles are learned from our cultures and upbringings.
 We learn to understand line drawings when we are children, in the same way that we learn to understand written language.
 Everything about art is a product of our cultures.

 Yet, line drawings exist throughout many different historical cultures, even preceding civilization.
 Cave paintings made by our prehistoric ancestors using outline drawing and are easily recognizable to us today.
 Moreover, [numerous studies with members of tribal societies](https://journals.sagepub.com/doi/10.1068/p040391) show that someone who has never seen a picture can understand what's in a line drawing.